civican/legisinfo/42-1/bills/C-77/bill_text.md

   **(1)** A superior commander, commanding officer or delegated officer may conduct a hearing in respect of a charge alleging the commission of a service infraction if all of the following conditions are satisfied:

-    the person charged is an officer or non-commissioned member who is at least one rank below the rank of the superior commander, commanding officer or delegated officer;
+    the person charged is an officer who is at least one rank below the rank of the superior commander, commanding officer or delegated officer, or **is a** non-commissioned member;

     having regard to the gravity of the facts that gave rise to the charge, the powers of the superior commander, commanding officer or delegated officer to impose a sanction are adequate;